kitwistful/2024-course-design-assessment/README.md

 ## Notes on solution

 I used pytest to unit test in this instance.
-The command I used was `pytest`
+The command I used was `pytest`.

+To install, run `pip install -r requirements.txt".

+When it comes to certain edge cases, e.g. student_id that does not exist, assignment that has not yet been submitted, I attempted to enforce some consistency.
+For example, attempting to pull data for an id that does not exist will generally throw a KeyError, while assignments that have recieved no assignments will render their grades/grade averages as being None.

 # Original Document